Chola1/cyber-Splunk/README.md

 I configured Splunk Enterprise and a Universal Forwarder to collect Windows Security Event Logs from my Active Directory home lab.
 I also worked with the BOTS v3 dataset to practice investigating real-world attack scenarios.

-The main goal of this project was to become comfortable writing SPL queries, understanding common SOC investigations, and building dashboards for log analysis.
+The main goal of this project was to become comfortable writing SPL queries, understanding common SOC investigations for log analysis.
 I used the lab to investigate authentication events, Windows Event IDs, DNS activity, Apache logs, and other security events while learning the SPL commands commonly used by SOC analysts.

 What I worked on: